Esri/geodev-hackerlabs/develop/jsapi/search_with_query_task/lab.md

       }
     ```

-6. At the bottom, add code to handle changing the sql string to make the query.
+6. At the bottom, add code to add a select element to handle changing the sql string to make the query.

     ```javascript
     ...
-      // ADD these functions

-      // Select a sql query
+      view.ui.add(dom.byId("queryDiv"), {
+        position: "top-right"
+      });

       on(dom.byId("queryDiv"), "change", function(e) {
         var sql = e.target.value;
         getFeatures(sql);
       })

-      //Add select element to UI
-      view.ui.add(dom.byId("queryDiv"), {
-        position: "top-right"
-      });
     ```

 7. In JSBin, run the app > Select a category to query the feature layer.
 Click on any point to display the attribute data in a popup.